getsentry/sentry-javascript/docs/usage/index.rst

 We have provided some instructions to creating Source Maps over at https://www.getsentry.com/docs/sourcemaps/.
 Also, checkout our `Gruntfile <https://github.com/getsentry/raven-js/blob/master/Gruntfile.js>`_ for a good example of what we're doing.

-I have also made a `Source Map Validator <http://sourcemap-validator.herokuapp.com/>`_ to help verify that things are correct.
+You can use `Source Map Validator <http://sourcemap-validator.herokuapp.com/>`_ to help verify that things are correct.